pcdslab/slmindex/README.md

 4. Convert the MS/MS data in (mzML/mzXML/MS2) format (MS2 preferably) using msconvert.exe

 # Configure SLM-Transform & Sample Application
-1. Configure the SLM-Transform parameters in /slmtransform/include/config.h
+1. Configure the SLM-Transform parameters in /slmtransform/include/config.h:
+*Make sure that #define/undef WINDOWS is correct according to your Host OS else there will be Seg faults.*
 2. Add the database, dataset and mods information in the ./slm.cpp (Sample Application) using the following format:

 ## Format